 Much like mortgage insurance, the investor overlay provides additional safeguards for lenders who want to protect against buyers defaulting on their mortgage payments.
 By checking for signals like a growing income or other financial security factors, lenders can confidently lend to first time buyers who may still be working to improve their credit score.

 3. Loan limits for FHA and conventional loans

 Both conventional loans and FHA loans have maximums, or limits, to what can be borrowed.
 Why?
-In the case of FHA loans, they are considered “helper” loans for buyers who don’t have a 20 percent down payment but can afford monthly mortgage payments of a certain amount.
+In the case of FHA loans, they are considered “helper” loans for buyers who don’t have a 20% down payment but can afford monthly mortgage payments of a certain amount.

-FHA loan limits vary from county to county.
-In the Twin Cities metro area, including Anoka, Carver, Dakota, Hennepin and Ramsey counties, the current loan limit on single-family homes is $318,550.
-Meanwhile, the FHA loan limit for single family homes in most non-metro counties in Minnesota is $271,050.
+FHA loan limits vary from county to county and is typically higher in the Twin Cities metro area than non-metro counties.
 You can double check your county’s loan limit for Minnesota and Wisconsin on the FHA website.

 Remember, the FHA loan limit is for the total amount of the loan, not the total price of the home.
-So if you’re eyeing a gorgeous home in Fridley with a price tag of $320,000 and you have a 4 percent down payment saved ($12,800 in this case), you would apply for an FHA loan of the remaining amount, $307,200.
+So if you’re eyeing a gorgeous home in Fridley with a price tag of $320,000 and you have a 5% down payment saved ($16,000 in this case), you would apply for an FHA loan of the remaining amount, $304,000.

 4. How to get started